mflanner1982/IT1025-MaureenFlannery-Spring2021/Lab5/readme.md

 Ciphertext is when a data is encrypted before it is transmitted and then decrypted once it is received.
 This system only works when both parties have a 'Symmetric Key Encryption'.
 Public Key Encryption requires a public key and a private key.
 A message has to be encrypted before it is sent using a Public Key.
 Once it is received, the one who receives it can use a 'Private Key' to decrypt it.
 , and a Private key

+We need public Key Cryptography in order to communicate safely on the internet with sources that we have not yet met (or agreed upon symmetric key encryption with them).